Can I Take My Newborn Out?

 - Weather.
 If it's nice and warm, your baby won't need too many layers of clothing.
 If it's sunny, protect the baby from the sun with a sunshade or a hat.
 Babies are not able to wear sunscreen until they're about 6 months old.
 If it's cold, make sure to clothe baby in one more layer than what you're wearing since newborns lose heat faster.

 - Mode of transportation.
-You can use either your stroller (one that holds a carrier car seat is handy), a baby sling, or carrier to hold the baby.
+You can use either your stroller (one that holds a carrier car seat is handy), a baby sling, or a carrier to hold the baby.
 Be sure to protect your little one from the sun no matter what the mode of transportation.
 If it is cold, a blanket can be placed over the stroller.
 A sling in cold weather is nice because holding the baby close to you helps keep them warm.

 - Supplies.
 If you're not venturing too far from home, you probably won't need to bring anything but a spit-up cloth with you.
 If you're going far from home, it won't hurt to bring a stocked diaper bag or a smaller version of your bag with the basics: diapers, wipes, and a change of clothes.
 Diaper bags can easily fit on or under strollers.
 There are also some bags that can be worn as a backpack or as a messenger bag for easy carrying.